 Tourists are made to feel very welcome but there are a number of rules in place, and all visitors are expected to abide by those rules.
 Some rules, at first glance appear to be in place in order to stop people from having fun, but the truth is they are there to ensure the safety of visitors.
 For example, bathers are forbidden from splashing.
 With such a high salt content, getting Dead Sea water in your eyes can be a very painful experience.

 Tourists are also advised to talk to one of the lifeguards if they accidentally swallow a large amount of water, or if they encounter any other sort of problems while in the water.
 Designated bathing areas are well maintained and clean, and buckets of the infamous Dead Sea mud are sold everywhere for those who like the idea of a full body skin treatment that would probably costs a few hundred dollars in their own countries.

 Visiting The Dead Sea In Jordan From Egypt

 Even if you have no desire to explore Jordan during your time in Egypt, a trip to the Dead Sea in Jordan is highly recommended.
-To that end, if you see an Egypt tour package on our site that you like, but it doesn’t include a visit to the Dead Sea, just let us know and one of our consultants will amend your chosen vacation package.
+To that end, if you see a tour package on our site that you like, but it doesn’t include a visit to the Dead Sea, just let us know and one of our consultants will amend your chosen vacation package.